decred/dcrdata/README.md

 # dcrdata

-This is very much a work-in-progress!
+This is very much a work-in-progres.

 What it is/does presently:

 * Registers for new-block notifications (and other ntfns) from dcrd
 * When signaled by the notifier, collects a bunch of block data
-* Saves it into a map in memory
+* Saves it into sqlite and/or a map in memory
+* A basic webui facility (make your template)
 * Starts a HTTP JSON API and serves up what it has
+* A CLI in cmd/rebuilddb that performs a full blockchain scan that fills past block data into SQLite.
+* A CLI in cmd/scanblocks to scan the blockchain and save data into JSON.
+* Various packages, such as the API types (package dcrdataapi).

 What it needs (just a few top ones):

-* A real database backend, perhaps PostgreSQL and/or mongodb
+* More database backend options, perhaps PostgreSQL and/or mongodb too
-* A command line utility, in cmd/rebuilddb for instance, to perform a full block chain scan to get past data into the database.
 * mempool data collection and storage.
 Collection is already implemented, but no storage or API endpoints.
 For instance, a realtime read of the ticket fee distribution in mempool, stake submissions included as they come in.
-* An actual web interface.
-However, with the JSON API, perhaps a separate process or a plain old php+js page from a web server could consume and present the data.
-Maybe there's no need for php here, given golang templates.
-* Refactored into reusable golang packages.
-Secondary apps in a cmd directory.
+* Chain reorg handling.
+* test cases.

 ## Getting Started ##